Not a Patreon? Then please consider a one time PayPal donation to help keep our website running.

-I have used multiple website and print media "Top Comics" and "Best Comics" lists to help compile the When It Was Cool Top 100 Comics and have averaged them together giving more credence to more established and expert writers, sites, and publications.
+I have used multiple website and print media "Top Comics" and "Best Comics" lists to help compile the When It Was Cool Top 100 Comics of All Time and have averaged them together giving more credence to more established and expert writers, sites, and publications.
 I have included a list of sources at the end of this article.
 I have also received numerous suggestions from the visitors of When It Was Cool and listeners to the When It Was Cool Podcast.

 I referenced numerous other popular media "Top 100 Greatest Comics" or "Top 100 Greatest Graphic Novels" or "Best Comics Ever" lists and averaged their rankings.
 I then added points to my own personal picks and those suggested by our visitors as well.
-Sales numbers really didn't factor that strongly into it as modern era comics sell significantly fewer issues than older comics and over the last twenty years publishers have pushed gimmick sales on retailers to artificially inflate sales to obtain gimmick covers and such.
+Sales numbers really didn't factor that strongly into it as modern era comics sell significantly fewer issues than older comics and over the last twenty years publishers have pushed gimmick sales on retailers to artificially inflate sales to obtain gimmick comic covers and such.

 After numerous lists and rankings were averaged together, here are the When It Was Cool 100 Greatest Comic Books of All Time.